-The description of the remuneration policy contained herein applies to employees of AGRO's affiliates, which serve as the employers of the Group's Bermuda and other employees, including those who serve as directors of the Board and as the Principal Representative and Loss Reserve Specialist of AGRO.
-Officers of AGRO who are not employees of affiliates within the Group are entitled to receive a fixed fee.
+The description of the remuneration policy contained herein applies (i) to employees of AG Re, and (ii) employees of AGL and other affiliates in the Group, including those employees who serve as directors of the Board and as the Principal Representative and Loss Reserve Specialist of AG Re.
+Directors and officers of AG Re who are not employees of AG Re or of affiliates within the Group are entitled to receive a fixed fee.

-AGRO's affairs are managed by its Board and officers in Bermuda.
+As noted above, AG Re's affairs are managed by its Board and officers in Bermuda.
 The Company also contracts with affiliates to provide certain administrative support services.
 Group employees providing such services to the Company are compensated in accordance with AGL's remuneration philosophy.